wallarm/product-documentation/docs/latest/installation/api-gateways/apigee.md

 ## Need assistance?

-If you encounter any issues or require assistance with the described deployment of Wallarm's policy in conjunction with Apigee, you can reach out to the [Wallarm support](mailto:support@wallarm.com) team.
+If you encounter any issues or require assistance with the described deployment of Wallarm in conjunction with Apigee, you can reach out to the [Wallarm support](mailto:support@wallarm.com) team.
 They are available to provide guidance and help resolve any problems you may face during the implementation process.